PolyMTL-P4/efsm-examples/README.md

 ```

 This example can be included in a control block in a P4 program, and then it should be called (not yet implemented).
-Instead for now, the FlowBlaze main block is called.
+For now, the FlowBlaze main block is called.

 #### Using the efsm